wp-plugins/enhanced-emails/readme.txt

 == Description ==

-This plugin is in very early development stage.
-It is meant for testing purposes only and it is not recommended to use it on production sites.
+This plugin is in early development stage.
+Expect bugs.

 == Installation ==